ascentai/diy-gym/README.md

 conda create --name robo-gym python=3.5 source activate robo-gym
 ```
-Now navigate to wherever you cloned RoboGym and install its requirements followed by the RoboGym itself:
+Now navigate to wherever you cloned DIYGym and install its requirements followed by the DIYGym itself:
 ```
 cd $PATH_TO_ROBOGYM
 pip install -r requirements.txt